jojo61/dash2ts/zattoo/README.md

 Download the Git Repository.
 Then run make in zattoo.
 This will create a build directory.
-The Tool is named zattoo.
+The Tool is named zattoostream.

 In der Test directory you will find a sample script for IPTV..
 You need to copy the zattoostream.sh file to the iptv plugin directory.
 Also you have